Written by Tangerine

 Volatility has been on the rise lately, thanks to several economic conditions:

 B) Rising Interest Rates.
-On June 1, the Bank of Canada hiked the overnight rate by 50 basis points to 1.5% and has signalled more rate increases to come.
+On July 13, the Bank of Canada hiked the overnight rate to 2.5% and has signalled more rate increases to come.

 C) Uncertainty from the Russia-Ukraine War.
 Markets generally decline when there is geopolitical risk, however these impacts have historically been short-lived.